marldab/CatMazing/README.md

 Please read through our CONTRIBUTING.md for more details on making contributions.

 ## Community
 Join our community to share your cat stories, discuss project ideas, and collaborate with fellow cat-loving developers.
-Follow us on [Social Media Platform] and join our [Discussion Forum or Chat Platform] to stay connected.
+Follow us on X - https://twitter.com/Marl_Dab and join our Discord to stay connected.

 ## License
 CatMazing is released under the MIT License.
 See the LICENSE file for more details.